gomtl/golangmontreal.org/content/post/announcing-the-creation-of-golang-montreal.md

 Our first meetup will be held at **Google Montreal** on **Monday, February 22nd 2016**.
 We will announce the talks 1-2 weeks before.

+PLEASE NOTE that because of access controls in place at the Google offices, everyone will need to register on the Meetup.com page at least two days before the event, on Feb 22nd.

 If you are passionate about Go or you know something that we don't, come and share it with the community!
 Send your proposal for talks (lasting 5, 15 or 30 minutes) to alex@bourget.cc.
 Giving talks in public events such as this one is